amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 HTTP Status 204 NO CONTENT
 {% endhighlight %}

 I hope you now have a better understanding of the HATEOAS principle.
 Your search endpoint is now much more usable in any context.
-Wheter it will be consumed by a Javascript client or by a Java/C#/Python/Whatever library, the communication will be smooth, and the client's code fluent and less bug-prompt.
+Wheter it will be consumed by a Javascript client or by a Java/C#/Python/Whatever library, the communication will be smooth, and the client's code fluent and less bug-prone.

 I also think of it (slightly) as of an HTML page that's been stripped of its CSS.
 Look again at the search response above.
 Now, think how easy it will be for any JS client to work with it: simply make a call to the endpoint, get the JSON object and display the text and links.